CyrusNajmabadi/lang-design/CollectionLiterals.md

     ```

     What happens with `M([1, 2, 3])`.
 We likely need to define 'betterness' for these conversions.

+* Should we expand on collection initializers to look for the very common `AddRange` method?
+It could be used by the underlying constructed type to perform adding of spread elements potentially more efficiently.
+We might also want to look for things like `.CopyTo` as well.
+There may be drawbacks here as those methods might end up causing excess allocations/dispatches versus directly enumerating in the translated code.

 * Do we need to target-type `spread_element`?
 Consider, for example: